 Percentage of undergraduates receiving financial aid: 47 %

 Renowned for its expertise in technical and applied sciences, SUNY College of Technology at Delhi offers a wide range of undergraduate and vocational programs, especially in the fields of agricultural technology, construction technology, business, and engineering.
-The school motto is “Learning by Doing,” which emphasizes the combination of practice and theory to cultivate students’ practical ability and innovative spirit.
-The employment rate of graduates is 32.1% in 2023, and many students can successfully enter the workplace after completing their studies and becoming professionals in all walks of life.
+It is one of the best value engineering colleges in the US.
+The employment rate is 32.1% in 2023.
+Many graduates can successfully enter the workplace after completing their studies and becoming professionals in all walks of life.

 9. University of Illinois – Springfield